imcity-dev/docs-im-city/pages/2023-approach.md

 ----------------

-As you already know, I have spent the last several months working on holistic solutions and trying to update and prepare the legacy data before validating the concepts and technology.
-This approach consumed a lot of time and resources.
+The holistic approach and trying to update and prepare the legacy data before validating the concepts and technology consumed a lot of time and resources.

 After careful consideration, I have decided to reset the development and return to the proof of concept stage (PoC).

 There are a few reasons why I made this decision.
 First and foremost, I realized that the focus on preparing the legacy data was hindering our ability to validate the concept and technology.
 By trying to fit the data into the new frameworks even before the solution is validated, I was limiting our creativity and ability to explore new ideas.